The shadows and photon rings of two minimal deformations of Schwarzschild black holes: Introduction

-In astrophysics, most BHs are rotating because they form at the final stage of the collapse of massive stars with rotation.
-Bardeen was the first to analytically obtain the shadow of the Kerr BH demonstrating that such shadow is D-shaped \cite{r40}.
-The rotating BH shadows, as well as the relationships involving shadow shapes, spin parameters, and observation angles were further studied \cite{r41,r42}.
+In astrophysics, most BHs are rotating because they form at the final stage of the collapse of massive stars.
+Bardeen was the first to analytically obtain the shadow of the Kerr BH and demonstrated that it is D-shaped~\cite{r40}.
+The shadows of rotating BHs, as well as the relationships between shadow shapes, spin parameters, and observation angles, were further studied~\cite{r41,r42}.
 In addition, the shadows of rotating BHs in modified gravity theories have also attracted public attention \cite{r43,r44}.
 In the theory of Einstein-Maxwell-Dilation (EMD) gravity, Chen et al. explored the shadows of rotating EMD BHs at different inclination angles \cite{r45}.
 It should be emphasized that the rotational energy of a rotating BH can be extracted from the ergosphere through the Penrose process or the Blandford and Znajek mechanism, leading to the degradation of the rotating BH into a non-rotating one \cite{r46,r47}.
 It can also be demonstrated that the influence of spin on the BH shadow radius is minimal \cite{r39}, especially at low spin values.
 Therefore, the shadows and optical images of static spherically symmetric BHs likewise require detailed investigation to explore their fundamental properties.

 In studies on static spherical BH imaging, Bambi investigated the apparent images of SC BHs and static wormholes illuminated by optically thin spherical accretion flows.
 He pointed out that based on the shadow images, the former can be relatively easily distinguished from the latter \cite{r48}.
-Other researchers have also proposed the differences in shadows between non-rotating BHs and wormholes under spherical accretion conditions \cite{r49}.
+Other researchers have also discussed the differences in shadows between non-rotating BHs and wormholes under spherical accretion conditions~\cite{r49}.
 Narayan et al. studied the observed shadows of spherically accreting SC BHs and argued that the shadow radius is independent of the details of spherical accretion \cite{r50}.
 Wu et al. obtained more comprehensive observed shadows of SC BHs using analytical methods \cite{r51}.
-Zeng et al. investigated the shadows and photon rings of four-dimensional Gauss-Bonnet BHs, proposing that changes from spherical accretion to emissivity profile do not cause variations in the shadow size but significantly affect the shadow luminosity \cite{r52}.
+Zeng et al. investigated the shadows and photon rings of four-dimensional (4D) Gauss-Bonnet BHs, proposing that changes in the spherical accretion model or the emissivity profile do not alter the shadow size but significantly affect its luminosity~\cite{r52}.